hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/step7-add-repo.md

 ## fabric8 ##

-If you search Helm for _fabric8_, it will not be listed.
+If you search Helm for _fabric8_, nothing will be listed.

 `helm search repo fabric8`{{execute}}